 Yes Pauline, you don't seem to know what you are talking about and we are finding it difficult to follow your logic.
 A "framework" that rewards carbon

-emission production over sustainable, renewable, planet friendly methods in no way can be referred to with these words: "central theme of the new sustainable development goals is prosperity; ensuring that human beings can enjoy prosperous and fulfilling lives and that economic progress occurs in harmony with nature", (all quotes highlighted in blue are Pauline Latham's own words, delivered to parliament in September 2015 - follow this link if you want more).
+emission production over sustainable, renewable, planet friendly methods in no way can be referred to with these words: "a central theme of the new sustainable development goals is prosperity; ensuring that human beings can enjoy prosperous and fulfilling lives and that economic progress occurs in harmony with nature", (all quotes highlighted in blue are Pauline Latham's own words, delivered to parliament in September 2015 - follow this link if you want more).
 Pauline was speaking in a debate on the sustainable development goals to be agreed this month at the United Nations.

 There is no doubt that the reversal of the Labour sustainable energy policy has been unpicked and now reversed by this Tory government.
 This directly harms Belper.
 We fear that government policy may now harm the wonderful initiative of Derbyshire County Council to promote solar power sites within Derbyshire: (link to results of DCC consultation on Solar Farm sites).